 Overall, Pecan Gap’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The percentage of adults in Pecan Gap who are college-educated is close to the national average for all communities of 21.84%: 18.63% of the adults in Pecan Gap have a bachelor's degree or advanced degree.
+In terms of college education, Pecan Gap is nearly on par with the US average for all cities of 21.84%: 18.63% of adults 25 and older in Pecan Gap have a bachelor's degree or advanced degree.

 The people who call Pecan Gap home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pecan Gap residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Pecan Gap include English, Irish, German, Polish, and Scottish.